Kotlin/kotlinx.coroutines/docs/topics/debugging.md

 The full tutorial of how to use debug agent can be found in the corresponding [readme](../../kotlinx-coroutines-debug/README.md).

-### Debug agent and Android

-Unfortunately, Android runtime does not support Instrument API necessary for `kotlinx-coroutines-debug` to function, triggering `java.lang.NoClassDefFoundError: Failed resolution of: Ljava/lang/management/ManagementFactory;`.

-Nevertheless, it will be possible to support debug agent on Android as soon as [GradleAspectJ-Android](https://github.com/Archinamon/android-gradle-aspectj)  will support android-gradle 3.3

 <!---
 Make an exception googlable
 java.lang.NoClassDefFoundError: Failed resolution of: Ljava/lang/management/ManagementFactory;